casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/prepare.md

 make prepare
 ```

-If your environment is setup correctly, you will see this output:
+If your environment is set up correctly, you will see this output:

 ```bash
 rustup target add wasm32-unknown-unknown